splashbyte/action_slider/README.md

 ### If you like this package, please leave a like there on [pub.dev](https://pub.dev/packages/action_slider) and star on [GitHub](https://github.com/SplashByte/action_slider).

-A slider to confirm actions and provide feedback on the success of these after subsequent loading.
+A fully customizable slider to confirm actions and provide feedback on the success.
+It supports different states like loading, success and failure.

 `LTR` and `RTL` are both supported.
 For a switch with a similar look, you can check out [animated_toggle_switch](https://pub.dev/packages/animated_toggle_switch).